archondigital/archondigital.github.io/_posts/2012-12-16-no-animals-were-harmed-in-the-making-of-this-video.md

 ---
+published: true
-title: No animals were harmed in the making of this video.
+post_title: No animals were harmed in the making of this video.
 author: Jon Cuevas
 excerpt: "Lazy and rainy Sunday, I needed a video clip to test my video post format and ended up with this clip I shot with our dog who was taking shelter inside his doghouse."
 layout: post-video